 Both Harry Benjamin and Leo Wollman referred patients to Dr Rish for genital surgery.
 These included Erica Kay in 1968; Liz Eden and Puerto Rican Soraya Santiago in 1973; Mario Martino in 1977.

 Dr Rish was also known as willing to sell female hormones without a prescription, if you looked trans.
-It is said that Candy Darling, Holly Woodlawn and International Chrysis used this service.
+It is said that Candy Darling, Holly Woodlawn and International Chrysis used this service. ++Perry Desmond named her New York doctor as Dr Ritter (who is otherwise unknown); it is probable that this was Dr Rish.

 In 1971, Debbie Hartin spoke about her problems with ‘her family, her neighbors and her daughter’ at a meeting that was supposed to be the inaugural meeting of Transsexuals Anonymous held at Dr Rish’s office.